eyereasoner/Notation3-By-Example/examples/sharcs-odrl/README.md

 This code is an expansion of the [sharcs example](https://github.com/eyereasoner/Notation3-By-Example/tree/main/examples/sharcs).
 Instead of writing the policy rules in [RDF Surfaces](https://w3c-cg.github.io/rdfsurfaces/) language we use the [ODRL2](https://www.w3.org/ns/odrl/2/) ontology examples provided by [Inès Akaichi](https://github.com/Ines-Akaichi/SHARCS-Use-Case).

+## Architecture

+This experiment contains a core knowledge base `data.ttl` which can be accessed only by RDF Surfaces policies (`.n3s` files).
+The policies are compiled from their Notation3 equivalents:

+- `data_consumer_policy.n3s` is the RDF Surfaces compiled version of the Notation3 source `data_consumer_policy.ttl`

+These policies can contain zero or more constraints that are checked with an Notation3 constraint checker `constraint_checker.n3`.

 ## Data Content

 - `data.ttl` : a sample instance of the data model